 An up-to-date Active Directory inventory is essential for authorization analysis.
-In the course of the NTFS analysis SIDs are determined.
+During the NTFS analysis SIDs are determined.
 These SIDs can be resolved to users and groups through the Active Directory inventory.
 The user and group structures are also known (group memberships).